 I choose alternative accommodation solutions

-With the development of community platforms on the internet, finding accommodation on the road is not anymore a matter of finding a hotel though a travel agency.
-Booking.com, AirBnB and Couchsurfing are now well-known websites and offer a different way to find your accommodation and travel differently.
+With the development of community platforms on the internet, finding accommodation on the road is not anymore a matter of finding a hotel through a travel agency.
+Booking.com, Airbnb and Couchsurfing are now well-known websites and offer a different way to find your accommodation and travel differently.

 I take local transportation and eat local food

 I usually take a flight to go to my destination, but once there I hardly use anything else than local buses and ferries.
 It is much cheaper and I like the relaxed pace of travelling while admiring the landscapes changing gradually.